orbitdb/field-manual/01_Tutorial/01_Basics.md

 }
 ```

 You will see something like the following as an output: `/orbitdb/zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3/pieces`.
 This is the id, or **address** (technically a multiaddress) of this database.
-It's important for you to not only _know_ this, but also to understand what it is:
+It is important for you to not only _know_ this, but also to understand what it is:

 1. The first bit, `/orbitdb.`, is the protocol.
 It tells you that this address is an OrbitDB address.
 2. The second, or middle, part `zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3` that is the most interesting.
 This is the Content ID (CID) of the database manifest, which contains:
-    1. The **access control list** of the database
+    - The **access control list** of the database
-    2. The **type** of the database
+    - The **type** of the database
-    3. The **name** of the database
+    - The **name** of the database
-3. The final part is the name you provided, in thise case `pieces`
+3. The final part is the name you provided, in this case `pieces`, which becomes the final part of the multiaddress

 > *Note:* Addresses that start with Qm… are typically CIDv0 content addresses, while addresses that start with zdpu…. are CIDv1.
 Misunderstanding OrbitDB addressing can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
 Read more in Part 2: Thinking Peer to Peer to learn more.

 #### What just happened?

-Your code created a local OrbitDB database, of type "docstore", writable only by the user that created it.
+Your code created a local OrbitDB database, of type "docstore", writable only by the user who created it.

-- The `options` defines the parameters for the database we are about to create.
+- `options` defines the parameters for the database we are about to create.
   - `accessController: { write: [orbitdb.identity.publicKey] }` defines the ACL, or "Access Control List".
 In this instance
   we are restricting `write` access to ONLY orbitdb instances identified by our particular `publicKey`
   - `indexBy: "hash"` is a docstore-specific option, which specifies which field to index our database by